rstakenborg/someuuids/README.md

 ### remoteid

 Tracking the highest ID used on the project.
-If editing this must be checked-in
+If edited this must be checked-in to communicate to other members that the IDs have been allocated.

+### localid

+Information about your pre-allocated "pool" of IDs.
+If the "counter" drops below 1, we allocate a new range and track the updated global counter in remoteid.

-### nextid
+### getuuid

-Pre-allocated ID for your next asset.
-Decrement this by 1 as you use the IDs.
-Call getuuid.ps1 to replenish if this drops to 0
+Calling getuuid.ps1 will pop the next ID from your local pool and print it to stdout.
+If no more local IDs are allocated, it will edit remoteid for you and allocate the next available block.

 ## Decisions